 Jen is a 2019 winner of the RJ Stangherlin Award from the Discovery Education Community as well as a 2018 DENny Award for Expertise and has served on the Discovery Education Leadership Council for five years.

 Before becoming an ETS, Jen had the joy of being a middle school language arts teacher for seventeen years, teaching gifted language arts for nine years.

 In 2013, Jen was selected as one of 10 Atlanta Public Schools' educators to receive the Atlanta Families' Award for Excellence in Education (AFAEE).
 The award afforded her the opportunity to expand her Shakespeare Student Film Project.
-One of her proudest moments as an educator, was having her 8th graders featured on WSBTV's People 2 People.

 Jen served as a curriculum writer for the district's Gifted and Talented Department and her thematic units/lessons have been utilized throughout the school district.

 In 2005-2006 Jen was Brown Middle School's Teacher of the Year (TOTY) and was a Middle School Teacher of the Year Semi-Finalist for Atlanta Public Schools.